LucasLabeau/apper/README.md

 All components are loose inside the "components" folder, except for the one used for context implementation, which is in its own folder.

 Dependencies:
-  - [react-bootstrap] - (versión 2.0.0) - To implement styles without writing too much CSS.
+  - [react-bootstrap] - (version 2.0.0) - To implement styles without writing too much CSS.
-  - [react-router-dom] - (versión 5.3.0) - To handle the site's routing.
+  - [react-router-dom] - (version 5.3.0) - To handle the site's routing.
-  - [react-router-bootstrap] - (versión 0.25.0) - To be able to implement Links with Bootstrap.
+  - [react-router-bootstrap] - (version 0.25.0) - To be able to implement Links with Bootstrap.
-  - [jquery] - (versión 3.6.0) - To add simple animations to the "Purchase.js" component which is shown on the cart.
+  - [jquery] - (version 3.6.0) - To add simple animations to the "Purchase.js" component which is shown on the cart.
-  - [firebase] - (versión 8.9.1) - To store data regarding products, categories, and purchases.
+  - [firebase] - (version 8.9.1) - To store data regarding products, categories, and purchases.